jitender-saini/link-sharing/linkSharing/README.md

                 else true
             }

-13. [Create loginCheck interceptor which will work all the controller except login]
+13. Create loginCheck interceptor which will work all the controller except login [ in the constructor of ApplicationInterceptor it is added matchAll().excludes(controller: 'login')]

 14. If session.user is not set then redirect user to login index, this should be done in interceptor - user index action should render session user username
       [ in LoginController added interceptor before ]